pytorch/torchtune/README.md

 ### Fine-tuning recipes

-torchtune provides the following fine-tuning recipes.
+torchtune provides the following fine-tuning recipes for training on one or more devices.

 | Fine-tuning method                          | Devices | Recipe  | Example config(s) |